MicrosoftDocs/SupportArticles-docs/support/mem/intune/device-configuration/password-expiration-setting-not-working.md

 ## Symptoms

-You deploy a policy that contains the following device restriction setting for devices in Intune:
+You deploy a policy that contains the following device restriction setting for Android devices in Intune:

 **Password expiration (days)**